Visual-Illusions/MinecraftServerLauncher/README.md

 "Minecraft" is a trademark of Notch Development AB<br/>

 Visual Illusions Minecraft Server Launcher and Visual Illusions Entertainment are<br/>
-NOT affilated with, endorsed, or sponsored by with Mojang AB or Notch Development AB.<br/>
+NOT affilated with, endorsed by, or sponsored by Mojang AB or Notch Development AB.<br/>